🙋♂️ Tech Support

 Working on Assignments

-Now, you can open Jupyter Lab, by using the jupyter lab command in your Terminal.
+Now, you can open Jupyter Lab, by using the uv run jupyter lab command in your Terminal.
+You can also use VSCode to open notebooks by setting the Python interpreter to the one installed by uv.

 Using Git

 There are Git GUIs, and you can use them for this class.
 You can also use the command-line version of Git.
-To get started, you'll need to "clone" the course repository.
-The command to do this is:
+We’ve already used git above to clone the course repository.

 Moving forward, to bring in the latest version of the repository, in your local repository, run: